pyspace/pyspace/docs/index.rst

 =======

-For getting a basic introduction into pySPACE and its main principles, we refer to `the corresponding paper in the Frontiers in Neuroinformatics Journal <http://www.frontiersin.org/neuroinformatics/10.3389/fninf.2013.00040/abstract>`_.
+For getting a basic introduction into pySPACE and its main principles, refer to `this talk at the PyData Berlin 2014 conference <http://youtu.be/KobSyPceR6I>`_ and `this paper in the Frontiers in Neuroinformatics Journal <http://www.frontiersin.org/neuroinformatics/10.3389/fninf.2013.00040/abstract>`_.
 This paper should be also used to :ref:`cite pySPACE <cite>`.

 .. table:: **Quick Access**